-This 2022/2023 fellowship includes a $30,000 stipend; access to highly subsidized health insurance through Boston College; a $1,500 research budget; a $3,000 moving expense allotment; and a fully equipped, shared office.
-The fellow must remain in residence for the 9-month academic year, deliver one public lecture, and teach one seminar course.
+The fellow must remain in residence for the 9-month academic year, deliver one research presentation, and teach one seminar course.
 The fellow will also receive compensation for teaching the course.
 The fellow is expected to attend AADS lectures and works-in-progress sessions and generally be a part of the intellectual life of the program.

-Submit all application materials – including letters of recommendation – by Monday, 10 January 2022 at 11:59 pm Eastern Standard Time (EST) via Interfolio at apply.interfolio.com/96035.
+Submit all application materials – including letters of recommendation – by Tuesday, 10 January 2023 at 11:59 pm Eastern Standard Time (EST) via Interfolio

 Equal Employment Opportunity Statement